• Skip to main content

 You are here: Home / SBAS Committees

-Advocacy Committee | Education/Research Committee | Finance Committee | Health Disparities & Equity | Informatics Committee | Medical Student Committee | Membership Committee | Program Committee | Publications Committee | Residents & Fellows Committee | Women in Surgery Committee | Young Surgeons Committee (part of the Membership Committee)
+Advocacy, Policy, and Allyship Committee | Education/Research Committee | Finance Committee | Communications Committee | Medical Student Committee | Membership Committee | Program Committee | Publications Committee | Residents & Fellows Committee | Women in Surgery Committee |

 To join any of the committees below, please e-mail: info@sbas.net

 Mission: Ensure that the organization maintains its social relevance to the minority community (both physicians and general community) by proactively addressing important issues related to minority health, minority health care, and academic achievement, especially in science, medicine, and related fields.
+The Society of Black Academic Surgeons recognizes the critical relationship between the health of a patient and access to care.
+Access to surgical care is affected by many factors.
+Despite these factors, several studies have shown that where access to care is equal outcome disparities become indiscernible.
+Optimal access is the key to quality of care.

 Mission: To establish, enhance and maintain efforts within the organization to improve career development and research opportunities for members who are interested in advancing their academic careers.
 The committee will work strategically with organizations like NIH, ACS, NCI, AACR.